anticolon/BedsideClock/README.md

 2. The selected MP3 plays continuously on loop
 3. **Tap** the encoder to snooze — the display shows a cyan countdown timer
 4. When the snooze timer expires, the alarm fires again
-5. **Long press** the encoder (2 seconds) to fully dismiss the alarm
+5. **Long press** the encoder (1 second) to fully dismiss the alarm
-6. The alarm auto-disables after firing — re-arm it for the next day
+7. The alarm auto-disables after firing — re-arm it for the next day

 ### Managing Sound Files
 Navigate to the clock's IP → **Manage Sound Files** to: